hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 In the context of Child Online Protection (COP), the primary aim for illegal content is removal of content at source.
 Blocking and filtering adds friction, but it is not the end result.
-Block lists allow to reduce access while giving time to entities dedicated to Child Online Protection to work to have content removed.
+Block lists reduce access while giving time to entities dedicated to Child Online Protection to work towards content removal.

-In this context, when the SNI is key doing that for encrypted websites and in particular when hosts are slow to remove content as it is the case in popular hosting countries.
+In this context, the SNI is key blocking encrypted websites hosting illegal content, in particular when hosts are slow to remove content as is the case in countries where much of the illegal content is hosted.

 But for legal content that is harmful, or not appropriate for young people or in the workplace, e.g. sexual content, gambling, self-harm,